Cape Cod: Tourism

-Cape Cod has a year-round population of about 220,000, and it experiences a tourist season each summer, the beginning and end of which can be roughly approximated as Memorial Day and Labor Day, respectively.
-Many businesses specifically target summer visitors, although the "on season" has been expanding somewhat in recent years due to Indian Summer, reduced lodging rates, the number of people visiting the Cape after Labor Day who have no school-age children, and the elderly—reducing the true "off season" to six or seven months.
+Cape Cod has a year-round population of about 220,000, and it experiences a tourist season during the warmer months, the beginning and end of which can be roughly approximated as Memorial Day and Columbus Day, respectively.
+Many businesses specifically target summer visitors, although the "on season" has been expanding somewhat in recent years due to Indian Summer, reduced lodging rates, the number of people visiting the Cape after Labor Day who have no school-age children, and the elderly—reducing the true "off-season" to six or seven months.
 In the late 20th century, tourists and owners of second homes began visiting the Cape more and more in the spring and fall, softening the definition of the high season and expanding it somewhat.

 Provincetown berths the original East Coast whale watching fleet (Dolphin Fleet) who patrol the Stellwagen Bank National Marine Sanctuary.
-The fleet guarantee a whale sighting (mostly humpback whale, fin whale, minke whale, sei whale, and the critically endangered North Atlantic right whale) and is the only federally certified operation qualified to rescue whales.
+The fleet guarantees a whale sighting (mostly humpback whale, fin whale, minke whale, sei whale, and the critically endangered North Atlantic right whale) and is the only federally certified operation qualified to rescue whales.
 Provincetown has also long been known as an art colony, attracting writers and artists.
 The town is home to the Cape's most attended art museum, the Provincetown Art Association and Museum.

 Cape Cod is a popular destination for beachgoers from all over, with 559.6 mi of coastline.
 Beaches—both public and private—are easily accessible.
 The Cape has upwards of sixty public beaches, many of which offer parking for non-residents for a daily fee (in summer).
 The Cape Cod National Seashore has 40 mi of sandy beach and many walking paths.

 Cape Cod is also popular for its outdoor activities, such as beach walking, biking, boating, fishing, go-karts, golfing, kayaking, miniature golf, and unique shopping.
 There are 27 public, daily-fee golf courses and 15 private courses on Cape Cod.
 Bed and breakfasts or vacation houses are often used for lodging.

 Each summer, the Naukabout Music Festival is held at the Barnstable County Fair Grounds located in East Falmouth, typically during the first weekend of August.
 The festival features local, regional, and national talent, along with food, arts, and family-friendly activities.
 Some particularly well-known Cape products and industries include cranberries, shellfish (particularly oysters and clams), and lobstering.